 It's easy to overlook, but if you read the terminals left at the H&H Tools building and pay attention to the game's backstory, you can see that Mr. House did this.
 He was cheated out of the family hardware business by his half-brother, but started his own robotics company and became one of the most powerful industrialists on the planet.
 House all but took over Pre-War Vegas and dismantled the company that was his birthright on the stock market... except for that last store on the outskirts of Las Vegas, so that his half-brother would be around to see how successful House was.
 From the building's log entries, it's clear the experience drove him quite mad.

 According to Mr. House, sparing General Oliver in an Independent Vegas ending either with House or you in charge counts as this.
-He will be forced to go back west humiliated and empty-handed as a scapegoat for leading thousands of soldiers to die in an unpopular war with his chance at a political career nonexistent.
+He will be forced to go back west humiliated and empty-handed as a scapegoat for leading thousands of soldiers to their deaths in an unpopular war with his chance at a political career completely destroyed.
 House even calculates a probability of him committing suicide from it all.
+The same goes for President Kimball if he's still alive, though House notes a much smaller chance of suicide.

 Near the end of Star Wars: Bounty Hunter, Jango Fett faces down his arch-nemesis, Montross.
 Aside from doggedly attempting to kill Fett and steal bounties from him, Montross was personally responsible for the deaths of both Fett's foster figure and a later mother figure.
 After Fett beats Montross in their final duel, the defeated man gasps that he deserves a better death than this.
 So Fett leaves him alive, ignoring his pleas that Jango finish him, and Montross is subsequently given the extremely ignominious death of being torn apart by feral cultists.